JohnCGriffin/BF-computed-goto/README.md

 #### Avoid using an array of addresses

-While an array of addresses is about as fast as a data structure can be, a better choice is not lookup addresses at all.
+While an array of addresses is about as fast as a data structure can be, a better choice is doing no lookup at all.
-Instead, use that table to assign addresses as a member of the instruction.
+Instead, use a data structure in one pass to assign addresses as a member of the instruction.
 Note the ```jump``` member:
 ```
 struct Instruction {
     Action action;